FOREX-Euro, Aussie slip as Fed disappointment outweighs China surprise

 pre-empting the grim news.

-a two-week high of $1.2626 hit on Thursday in the wake of the
+from a two-week high of $1.2626 hit on Thursday in the wake of

 Bernanke told Congress the Fed was closely monitoring